-Compared to silk screen printing, vibro or dot peening, machine routing, and chemical etching, laser marking is a faster, cleaner, and more versatile etching and marking approach.
+Compared to silk screen printing, vibro or dot peening, machine routing engraving, chemical etching, laser marking is faster, cleaner, durable, and much more versalite.

 Laser marks are produced by a laser beam operating under computer control.
-Typically, the only preparation is to clean the part of any contaminants and program the laser.
-The part (or sheets of parts) are then placed under the laser at relatively high speed and cut based on the program.
+Typically, the only preparation required is to remove any potential contaminants and program the laser to make high quality marks.
+The part (or sheets of parts) are then placed under the laser at a relatively high speed and then marked based on very configurable program settings.

-Routing engraving, is also slower, depending on the job.
-With this method the tool, or cutter, cuts into the surface of the material to a predetermined depth and produces a groove of the same shape as the cutter.
+Routing engraving can also be a much slower process.
+With this method the tool, or cutter, cuts into the surface of the material to a predetermined depth and produces a groove in the same shape as the cutter.
 So, unlike a laser, whose beam width and power are adjustable, the mechanical cutting tool (of fixed dimension) may need to make multiple passes to achieve the same mark.
-Also, the cutting tool will wear out and so must be routinely replaced — which also takes time — while the laser beam does not wear out.
+The cutting tool will wear out and must be routinely replaced — which also takes time — while the laser beam does not wear out.

 Light is an inherently more precise marking agent than inkjet (spraying ink on a surface), chemical etching, or mechanical cutting — achieving tolerances down to within 0.001’’ inches.
 That makes lasers very appropriate for applications like micro coding — i.e., marking very small product codes on very small parts, such as marking model numbers or logos on ceramic substrates used in electronics manufacturing.
 This factor is key, especially when combined with the next factor.

-Lasers can also mark very thin materials (down to 0.003’’ foil) without destroying the material — a thinness that is impossible to achieve with either chemical or mechanical etching.
-Lasers also have the edge when it comes to the intricacies of the shape to be marked and the part to be marked.
-Since a laser beam is light, it can be directed under computer control with a high degree of accuracy and flexibility to create virtually any pattern on a wide variety of different shaped and sized parts.
+In fact, Lasers can mark very thin materials (down to 0.003’’ foil) without destroying the material — a thinness that is impossible to achieve with either chemical or mechanical etching.
+Lasers also have the edge when it comes to the intricacies of the shape to be marked and the kind of parts that can be marked.
+Since a laser beam is light, it can be directed under computer control with a high degree of accuracy and flexibility to create virtually any pattern on practically an unlimited variety of shaped and sized parts.

-As was discussed earlier, lasers have an advantage over methods that involve inks or chemicals because it leaves nothing behind that wasn’t already there to begin with — making laser marking ideal for applications like biomedical implants or any medically related tool.
+Lasers have an advantage over other marking methods that involve inks or chemicals because there are no materials left behind that weren't already there to begin with — making laser marking ideal for applications requiring clean environments such as biomedical implants or virtually any medically related tool.

-Selecting the right marking method can obviously have a big impact on product profitability, the speed with which the product can get to market, and the service lifetime of the product after it leaves the factory.
-For many products, laser marking has the advantage on all three fronts.
-To learn more about the advantages of laser marking, read our blog on why medical device makers like lasers.
+In summary, selecting the right marking method can obviously have a big impact on product profitability, the speed with which the product can get to market, and the service lifetime of the product after it leaves the factory.
+For many products, laser marking has tremendous advantages on all three fronts.
+To learn more about the advantages of laser marking, read our Tech Brief about why medical device makers like laser marking.